hydra3333/Stay_Awake/z-re-implementation-into-C-hash-v7.md

 visible GUI must be close to or perhaps nearly visibly identical).
 It is a re-development into C# using Visual Studio Community edition with specific intent to
 * redesign the structure/code to make it easiler for novice developers and maintainers to manage
-* to avoid false positives by antivirus products on pyinstaller-created .exe's
+* avoid false positives by antivirus products on pyinstaller-created .exe's
+* provide the same visible interface and the same functional outcome as the example python program

 **From:** Python, script-based, interpreted, depending on Pillow, wakepy, pstray, tkinter, and windows system calls.
 **To:** C# .NET 8 (WinForms) compiled desktop app that builds to a portable, self-contained, standalone, single-file EXE which works on Windows 10/11 (x64 only)